Skip to content

 The with_overrides method

-When resource requests or limits are specified in the @task decorator, they apply every time that a task is invoked from a workflow.
+When requests, limits, or accelerator are specified in the @task decorator, they apply every time that a task is invoked from a workflow.
 In some cases, you may wish to change the resources specified from one invocation to another.
 To do that, use the with_overrides method of the task function.
 For example:

 python